jeswcollins/GMA/README.md

 GMA
 ===

-Group Meeting Automaton -- Facilitates the Choosing of a Group Member to Lead a Recurring Event
+Group Meeting Automaton -- Facilitates the Choosing of a Group Member to Lead a Recurring Event and Related Tasks

 (so that we can all focus our brains on something else, such as "doing science")